 Leaders across EY make DE&I a priority and it is a key metric across all the organization's talent management programs.
 To enable greater accountability across the EY organization, the Global DE&I Tracker helps track progress with consistent diversity and inclusiveness metrics and reporting across the organization globally.
 EY also created the Global Social Equity Task Force (GSET) to develop cohesive action plans, specifically addressing inequity and discrimination, including racism.
 As a global organization, EY has an opportunity to address the impact of inequities and injustice and push for progress within EY and beyond.
 EY commits to advancing social equity and inclusive growth and standing against injustice, bias, discrimination, and racism.
-Social equity means that we aim for each person at EY Czech Republic to have access to the resources and opportunities they need, given different starting points and different needs.
+Social equity means that we aim for each person at EY Greece to have access to the resources and opportunities they need, given different starting points and different needs.
 It also means removing barriers to opportunities and inclusive experiences, that may lead to unequal outcomes.
 EY believes businesses have direct influence to address these gaps and build a better working world, through teaming, leadership and culture on teams, and the equitable assignment of work, and how performance evaluation, advancement and appointment decisions are made.

-Our values: who we are
+Our values: who we are People who People with People who demonstrate energy, build integrity, enthusiasm relationships respect, and the based on teaming and courage to doing the inclusiveness lead right thing 2 3

-People who demonstrate integrity, respect, teaming and inclusiveness People with energy, enthusiasm and the courage to lead People who build relationships based on doing the right thing
+THE WE